nowane/Asteroids/TESTING.md

 ## Testing of all user stories.

+  ### User Stories

+  #### As a New User

+- As a user, I want to easily see the purpose of the website.
+    > When the website opens straight away the user can see it's a webpage of a game, ant what it's purpose is.

+- As a user, I want the game to be responsive and work on all devices.
+    > The website works as well on small as on bigger screens.

+- As a user, I want a clear explanation on instructions of how to play the game.
+    > When the user presses the "Instructions"-button in the right top corner, the user can read what is to be expected of the game.

+- As a user, I want to be able to see how many letters the hidden word has.
+    > When the user presses the "Play Game!"-button, just above the screens center of the screen there appeear underscores.
+Each underscore presents a hidden letter.

+- As a user, I want to be able to tell if my guess was successful or not.
+    > When the user makes a guess for a letter, there will be a reaction on the webpage.
+Whenever the user guesses a letter correctly, this letter (or possibly more than one if that letter occupies the given word multiple times) will appear on screen.
+If the user guesses incorrectly, the will be added +1 to his wrong guesses, as well as that there will be added a piece of the hangman figure.
+When the user has got no letters left to guess due to having guessed all letters or making too many mistakes, they will see the message: "You win!" or "You Lose", as well as that there will be added +1 to wins or losses.

+- As a user, I want to see a hangman appear when I guess incorrectly.
+    > The user will see a piece of the hangman figure appear after a wrong guess, with a maximum of 10 wrong guesses.
+Then the figure is complete and the game is lost.

+- As a user, I want there to be a scoring feature.
+    > After the user wins or loses a game, there will be added +1 at the "win" or "lose" in the top center of the screen.

+- As a user, I want to be able to restart the game.
+    > When a game ends the user is awarded with a point (+1) at "win" or "lose".
+When the user presses the "Play Again!" button the user can continue playing, as well as see the score incremented.

+  #### As a Returning User

+- As a returning user, I want to be able to get in contact with the owner of the website.
+    > In the bottom left of the webpage there is a "Contact"-button.
+When a user presses this they can send me an e-mail to get in contct with me.

 ## Documentation of any bugs encountered and their resolution steps.
 ---
 ### When trying to get the onscreen keyboard to work I tried al sorts of things to get the hidden letters accepting the letters from user iput.
 I had a function split up in three different pieces.
 One piece of the function per 1 row of letters on a keyboard.
  > In the end the solution took me about a day an a half to come up with, and I came across it by accident..
 It came down to the fact I used  uppercase letters in the keyboard rows, and those did not work on the words to be generated I put in - being lowercase.